As I’m a Wharton alum, our students’ parents whom I meet often surmise that I must have been an academic powerhouse at school.

 That’s where ivyO comes in.

 At ivyO, we're focused on helping students stand out from the crowded applicant pool and gain admission to their best-fit university.
-We do that through the innovative ivyO TrailMap, a personalized and comprehensive Strategic Action Plan of no fewer than 50 pages of customized analysis, strategies and recommendations.
-The ivyO TrailMap is incredibly cost-effective, and it could well be all a student needs for their university admissions journey.
+We do that through the innovative ivyO Universities & Colleges Admissions Consultation (UCAC), which enables students to discover their own customized analysis, strategies and recommendations.
+The ivyO UCAC is incredibly cost-effective, and it could well be all a student needs for their university admissions journey.

 For me, at its core, my commitment to ivyO is an acknowledgement that at Wharton, I learned well.
 I had the time of my life and had the opportunity of a lifetime bestowed upon me.